ucdavis-bioinformatics-training/2018-March-Bioinformatics-Prerequisites/monday/command-line-intro.md

     exit  # kills the current shell!
     # Note that any text *following* a "#" symbol is ignored.
-    # Note that, in this case, the first 'exit' will exit the srun job
+    # This will 'exit' (close) your shell on ganesh
-    # ... you'd need another 'exit' to log out of cabernet
+    # ... you'd need another 'exit' to close your local terminal (if on a Mac / Linux system)

-But don't exit yet ... or if you did, just ssh back in (or run the srun command if you're still on cabernet).
+But don't exit yet ... or if you did, just ssh back in ...
 We've got work to do!

 Command Line Basics
 --------------------